 We want excellent palliative care and expertise to benefit as many people across our communities as possible.

 There are 4,000 deaths in our local areas every year, and we have just 24 beds in our In Patient Unit.
-Last year our team carried out 8294 visits to people across our local communities, as we now support more patients at the very end of life through [email protected] than in the Hospice itself.
+Last year our team carried out 8294 visits to people across our local communities, as we now support more patients at the very end of life through our community specialist teams than in the Hospice itself.

 With only one third of our hospice funded by the Government, we are incredibly grateful to our generous supporters who make up the significant shortfall.
 Without these generous ongoing donations, we just could not continue delivering our valuable services free of charge.